ngomaf/number-formatter/README.md

 # Number formatter
-Simple number formatter (Formadador simples de número)
+Simple number formatter (Formatador simples de número)

 This component have two features:
 - format: to formatter int or float number with thousands separator.
 Return object with two parameters